airbytehq/airbyte/docs/enterprise-setup/implementation-guide.md

 To configure basic auth (deploy without SSO), remove the entire `auth:` section from your airbyte.yml config file.
 You will authenticate with the instance admin user and password included in the your `airbyte.yml`.

-To modify auth configurations after Airbyte is installed, you will need to redeploy Airbyte with the additional environment variable `RESET_KEYCLOAK_REALM=TRUE`.
+To modify auth configurations after Airbyte is installed, you will need to redeploy Airbyte with the additional environment variable `KEYCLOAK_RESET_REALM=TRUE`.
 As this also resets the list of Airbyte users and permissions, please use this with caution.

 </details>